depth-buffer/text-to-stereogram/README.md

 * `-d <number>` to specify text depth
   * 1 = far, 255 = near.
 With the default pattern length divisor, using the
     supplied example input tiles, good values are around 20 to 80.

+# License & Copyright

+Copyright 2022 Philip Allison.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

+You should have received a copy of the GNU General Public License along with this program.
+If not, see \<https://www.gnu.org/licenses/\>.

 # How does it work?